Consultations carried out by mobile health clinics across the country

-first responders provided with Mass Casualty and Chemical, Biological, Radiation, and Nuclear (CBRN) training
+first responders and civilians provided with Mass Casualty, Trauma, and Chemical, Biological, Radiation, Nuclear (CBRN) training

 tonnes of medical aid and supplies donated to where they're needed